 - The Scrappy: Jocelyn.
 Despite having some good lines and moments, for whatever reason (her status as The Obstructive Love Interest, her actress, the fact that Kate's way cooler, her hair?) she grates on the nerves of a lot of people who otherwise love the movie.

 - There's also her insane Engagement Challenge to Will, which a good deal of viewers don't forgive.
 Though it was lifted from a 12th century poem, 'Lancelot, the Knight of the Cart'.
-Jocelyn wants poetry in her life, after all.
+Jocelyn wants poetry in her life, after all, and she also wants to show Will that she doesn't regard herself as a mere trophy to be won by jousting.

 - It goes into completely unreasonable territory when people invoke feminism as a reason to hate Jocelyn, saying that Kate was a better romantic option for Will due to being a "strong female character".
-You know, there's the small fact that if the fangirls were as "feminist" as they claimed, they wouldn't say that a "strong female character" needs a (male) romantic interest to make her truly whole, not to mention Kate is a widow going through The Mourning After...
+There's the small fact that if the fans were as "feminist" as they claimed, they wouldn't say that a "strong female character" needs a (male) romantic interest to make her truly whole, not to mention Kate is a widow going through The Mourning After.
+Kate is a rare example in film of a female teammate in an otherwise male team who is accepted entirely on her own terms, not as someone's love interest.

 - Tear Jerker: In-Universe example; William's friends all suffer some amount of this when he is about to be taken away for impersonating a knight.